Food Truck Branding: The Definitive Guide

 For this reason, your truck should be the touchpoint for all of your branding design decisions.

 When considering logo design, plan a logo that communicates your brand and also will look amazing on a large scale, emblazoned across the side of your truck.

 When designing your website, model the website after your truck design.

-Here are a few items to take into consideration when discussing your truck design with your design team…
+Here are a few items to consider when discussing your truck design with your design team…

 Vinyl wrap vs. painting